hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenrenewaccessor"></a>
 # **TokenRenewAccessor**
-> void TokenRenewAccessor (TokenRenewAccessorRequest tokenRenewAccessorRequest, string tokenMountPath = null)
+> void TokenRenewAccessor (TokenRenewAccessorRequest tokenRenewAccessorRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will renew a token associated with the given accessor and its properties.
 Response will not contain the token ID.